ufsit/documents/constitution.md

 ### Section C. Calling Meetings

 The President is responsible for calling all general and officer meetings.
 In the absence of the President, the Vice President has the authority to call a meeting.
-The Director of Communications is responsible for making a good faith effort to inform all members of any meeting.
-Such notification must be issued at least 72 hours prior to any meeting.
+The Secretary is responsible for making a good faith effort to inform all members of any meeting.
+Such notification must be issued at least 36 hours prior to any meeting.

 ## Article XII: Committees